Páirc Uí Chaoimh: Association football

 On 25 September 2018, the stadium hosted association football for the first time, a benefit match for Cork-born Ireland international Liam Miller, who died of cancer aged 36 that February.
-A Manchester United legends team defeated a Republic of Ireland/Celtic legends team 3-2 on penalties after the match had finished 2-2 after 90 minutes.
+A Manchester United legends team defeated a Republic of Ireland/Celtic legends team 3–2 on penalties after the match had finished 2–2 after 90 minutes.
 The official attendance for the match was 42,878.
 Juvenile Gaelic football and hurling exhibition games took place at half time, involving the team that Miller himself represented as a boy, Éire Óg.

+The first international football match to take place at Páirc Uí Chaoimh was a UEFA Women's Euro 2025 qualifier between the Republic of Ireland and France.
+The Republic of Ireland won 3-1, with Cork native Denise O'Sullivan becoming the first player to score an international goal at the stadium.
+On 18 September 2024, after the UK Government announced it would not provide the additional funding required for the redevelopment of Casement Park for UEFA Euro 2028 the Irish Government pushed for Páirc Uí Chaoimh to be an alternative option to host games originally scheduled to be held in Belfast, the proposal was supported by the GAA.

 Rugby union

-The stadium hosted its first rugby match on 10 November 2022, breaking the record for the most spectators at a rugby match in Munster with 41,400 in attendance.
-In the game, Munster rugby beat a touring South Africa A side 28 to 14.
+Páirc Uí Chaoimh hosted its first rugby match on 10 November 2022, breaking the record for the most spectators at a rugby match in Munster with 41,400 in attendance.
+In the game, Munster beat a touring South Africa A side 28 to 14.

+The stadium also hosted a game between New Zealand rugby union side Crusaders and Munster on 3 February 2024.
+Munster defeated Crusaders, by 21 to 19, in front of a "capacity" crowd of 40,885.

+Sponsorship

+In early 2024, it was reported that the Cork County Board and Musgrave Group had agreed a three-year naming rights deal, to refer to the stadium as "SuperValu Páirc".
+With criticism from some commentators (including as the proposed name dropped the "name of the man [..] after whom Páirc Uí Chaoimh was named"), as of 17 January the board stated that "no final decision has been taken" on the proposed name.
+As a compromise, "SuperValu Páirc Uí Chaoimh" was subsequently proposed as a sponsorship name, and ratified by county committee delegates on 1 February 2024.